 Step 7: Review and Finalize

 Carefully proofread the letter for any grammatical or typographical errors.
-Ensure that all names, dates, and reasons are accurate and do not leave room for misinterpretation.
+Ensure that all names, dates, and reasons are accurate and leave no room for misinterpretation.
 Check for formatting consistency throughout the document.

 Templates and Examples in Word